ropbla9/telebot.js/README.md

 # telebot.js

-A framework that wrappers TelegramBot API into an business estructure.
+A framework that wrappers TelegramBot API into a business estructure.